Pauan/nulan/notes/Hygienic macros.rst

 - A language uses lexical scope if the body of a function is evaluated in the environment where the function was *defined*.

 Of course, we're using macros rather than functions, but the principle is the same.
-The problem in all of the examples above is that the variables like ``x``, ``let``, and ``+`` are resolved according to where the macro is *called*.
+The problem in all of the examples above is that variables like ``x``, ``let``, and ``+`` are resolved according to where the macro is *called*.
 We want it to resolve the variables where the macro is *defined*.

 So "lack of hygiene" really just means "dynamic scope" and "hygienic macros" really just means "lexically scoped macros".
 This alone is a massive clarification, and I think it's a shame that the Lisp community has treated hygiene as a separate topic, rather than a specific example of dynamic vs lexical.